 MODE = ADDVARIABLES

 is used). - This new case has summary statistics over the original cases as new variables.
 Available statistics include the frequency, mean, maximum and many others.
-Consult the CSR for a complete overview.
+Consult the command syntax reference for a complete overview.

 - The result of